borisgontar/osm-pbf-parser-node/Readme.md

 * `withTags` - whether to include (and which) tags into the output.
-Can be a boolean, or an object {node: _what_, way: _what_, relation: _what_}, where each _what_ is in turn either `true` (the default) or `false` or an array of keys of tags to include.
+Can be a boolean, or an object {node: _what_, way: _what_, relation: _what_}, where each _what_ is in turn either `true` (the default) or `false` or an array of tag keys to include.
 In the latter case all other tags are not included, so `withTags.node == []` is the same as `withTags.node = false`.

 * `withInfo` - whether to include metadata information into output.